Unifying Cosmic Epochs and Effective Dynamical Brane Tension: Motivation and Theoretical Foundation

-The time-dependent Hubble parameter presented here, potentially arising from brane-world effects, suggests modifications to the standard cosmological expansion rate and is one of the most interesting results found in this work.

-In this relation, the term $H(t) + \dot{H}(t)t$ reflects not only the expansion rate but also its evolution, and thus allows for a more accurate description of the universe expansion.
-Integrating this term into the Hubble parameter formalism allows for sensitive detection of deviations from standard expansion histories.
-The subsequent terms, by assuming $k(t)t\propto\frac{\varepsilon}{T}$, incorporate the mean occupation number for Bose-Einstein statistics at full quantum area, $<n_\varepsilon>=\frac{1}{e^{\frac{\varepsilon}{T}}-1}$, and particle pressure $\frac{PV}{T}=-\sum \ln(1-e^{\frac{-\varepsilon}{T}})$ \cite{37}, explicitly as novel corrections to the modified Hubble parameter.
-This implies a direct influence of quantum statistics on the cosmological expansion as a distinguishing feature of the model from traditional, geometrically motivated classical corrections.
-Specifically, the function $\ln(1 - e^{-k(t)t})$ links to entropy production mechanisms arising from the cosmic plasma's thermal fluctuations.
-These fluctuations manifest as logarithmic corrections to the effective cosmological parameters and entropy content, enriching the phenomenology beyond classical Friedmann-Robertson-Walker (FRW) evolution.
-Within the framework of FRW brane cosmology, subdominant logarithmic corrections, arising from thermal considerations, induce modifications to the entropy-area relation, thereby impacting the cosmological dynamics \cite{38},\cite{39}.
-In the present model, this term exhibits distinct asymptotic behaviors across cosmological epochs.
-During inflation, the logarithmic term is negligible due to the smallness of $e^{k(t)t}$, having minimal impact on background dynamics.
+This time-dependent Hubble parameter represents a significant modification to the standard cosmology.
+The terms $H(t) + \dot{H}(t)t$ capture both the expansion rate and its evolution, improving the description of the universe's expansion and increasing sensitivity to deviations from standard expansion histories.
+The remaining terms introduce novel quantum-statistical corrections to the modified Hubble parameter, incorporating the mean occupation number for Bose-Einstein statistics at full quantum area $<n_\varepsilon>=\frac{1}{e^{\frac{\varepsilon}{T}}-1}$, and particle pressure $\frac{PV}{T}=-\sum \ln(1-e^{\frac{-\varepsilon}{T}})$ \cite{41} via the scaling $k(t)t\sim\frac{\varepsilon}{T}$.
+Specifically: \begin{itemize} \item The function $\ln(1 - e^{-k(t)t})$ connects to entropy production mechanisms arising from the cosmic plasma's thermal fluctuations.
+These fluctuations manifest as logarithmic corrections to the effective cosmological parameters and entropy content, enriching the phenomenology beyond classical FRW evolution.
+Within the framework of FRW brane cosmology, subdominant logarithmic corrections, arising from thermal considerations, induce modifications to the entropy-area relation, thereby impacting the cosmological dynamics \cite{42},\cite{43}.
+In this model, its asymptotic behavior varies across cosmic epochs: During inflation and late times, the logarithmic term is negligible due to the smallness of $e^{k(t)t}$, having minimal impact on background dynamics.
 However, at intermediate stages, when $k(t)t$ is moderate, the term approximates to $\ln(k(t)t)$, thereby applying significant logarithmic corrections.
-In the next term, the factor $\frac{e^{-k(t)t}}{1 - e^{-k(t)t}}=\frac{1}{e^{k(t)t}-1}$ resembles Bose-Einstein distribution, suggesting potential contributions from particle production or thermal effects that may directly influence cosmological expansion.
-A consequence of this quantum distribution is the emergence of a Bose-Einstein condensate, where the ground state becomes occupied at sufficiently low temperatures or high particle densities.
-Some studies have suggested that quantum-statistical effects, especially those originating from Bose--Einstein condensates may have left imprints on cosmic expansion.
-It is shown that a Bose-Einstein condensation of ultralight bosons can account for the dark matter content of our universe, while its associated quantum potential can account for dark energy \cite{40}.